California corporate diversity law ruled unconstitutional

 No companies have been fined, however, and the state argued that no tax dollars actually had been used to enforce the measure.

-The law requires corporations to include at least one member of an underrepresented community on their boards of directors by Dec.
-31 of last year, either by adding a seat or filling a vacant one.
-By Dec.
-31 of this year, each corporation must include a minimum number of such members based on the total size of the board.
+The 2020 law required corporations to include at least one member of an underrepresented community on their boards of directors by the end of last year, either by adding a seat or filling a vacant one.

+The measure requires at least two such directors by the end of 2022 on boards with four to nine directors.
+Three directors are required for boards with nine or more directors.
+Firms that don’t comply could face fines of $100,00 for first violations and $300,000 for repeated violations.

 A “Diversity on Boards” report issued in March by the secretary of state found that about 300 out of some 700 corporations had complied.
 However, half of the corporations didn't file the required disclosure statement.